ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 They are, however, only guidelines.
 Use best judgement when determining whether to apply the recommendations here to a given piece of code.

+### Use descriptive declarations for methods and properties that return a signal

+When a method or property has a return type of [RACSignal][], it can be difficult to understand the signal's semantics at a glance.

+There are three key questions that can inform a declaration:

+ 1. Is the signal hot (already activated by the time it's returned to the caller) or cold (activated when subscribed to)?
+ 1. Will the signal include zero, one, or more values?
+ 1. Does the signal have side effects?

+**Hot signals without side effects** should typically be properties instead of methods.
+The use of a property indicates that no initialization is needed before subscribing to the signal's events, and that additional subscribers will not change the semantics.
+Signal properties should usually be named after events (e.g., `textChanged`).

+**Cold signals without side effects** should be returned from methods that have noun-like names (e.g., `-currentText`).
+A method declaration indicates that the signal might not kept around, which hints that work is performed at the time of subscription.
+If the signal sends multiple values, the noun should be pluralized (e.g., `currentViewModels`).

+**Signals with side effects** should be returned from methods that have verb-like names (e.g., `-logIn`).
+The verb indicates that the method is not idempotent and that callers must be careful to call it only when the side effects are desired.
+If the signal will send one or more values, include a noun that describes it (e.g., `-loadConfiguration`, `-fetchLatestEvents`).

 ### Use the same type for all the values of a stream

 [RACStream][] (and, by extension, [RACSignal][] and [RACSequence][]) allows